adwait1-g/adwait1-g.github.io/index.md

 2. [Twitter](https://twitter.com/adwaithgautham/)
 3. [GitHub](https://github.com/adwait1-g)

-## 4. Latest Posts
+## 3. Latest Posts

 56 -- 2025, Mar 01: [On the spring semester with AI & Big Data specialization](/mdi/2025/03/01/ai-and-big-data-for-biz-innovation.html)
 <br/>
 55 -- 2025, Feb 28: [On the MDI PGDM-IB Program & details about the exchange year](/mdi/2025/02/28/on-the-mdi-pgdm-ib-program.html)

-## 5. What is in it for you?
+## 4. What is in it for you?

 Well, if you find any of these or some of the archived stuff interesting, then you might want to keep an eye on this space.
+Or if you want to discuss something, feel free to ping me on any of the above social media platforms.

 Cheers,
 Adwaith